eMVee-NL/eMVee-NL.github.io/_posts/2023-05-03-Vulnhub-Writeup-Cheesejack.md

 ```
+Well, since the machine was owned fully and I forgot to see what Linux distro and kernel was used, I had to execute some commands to make my notes complete.
 ```bash
 root@cheeseyjack:/home/crab/.bin# uname -a
 Linux cheeseyjack 5.4.0-48-generic #52-Ubuntu SMP Thu Sep 10 10:58:49 UTC 2020 x86_64 x86_64 x86_64 GNU/Linux